MacGruber (TV series)

-MacGruber is an American action comedy television miniseries based on the recurring Saturday Night Live sketch of the same name, a parody of the action-adventure series MacGyver.
+MacGruber is an American action comedy television series based on the recurring Saturday Night Live sketch of the same name, a parody of the action-adventure series MacGyver.
 Produced as a sequel to the 2010 film, the series stars Will Forte as the title character, who goes up against Brigadier Commander Enos Queeth, a villain from his past.
 Kristen Wiig, Ryan Phillippe, Sam Elliott, Laurence Fishburne, Billy Zane, and Timothy V. Murphy also star.
 Co-produced by Universal Television and Broadway Video, filming took place in Albuquerque, New Mexico.
 The series was released on Peacock on December 16, 2021.